 I. Overview 4

 II.
-Review Topics 5

-III.
-Summary of Program 6
+Review Topics III.
+Summary of Program

-IV.
-Profiles of Four-to-One Proposals to Date 9

 V. Review of Program 14

 Overall Program Review 14

 Programmatic issues 15

 Procedural issues 17

 Urban Lands 18

 Open Space Lands 19

 VI.
 Proposed Topical Revisions to Program 20

 Revisions to clarify and increase consistency 21

 Revisions to the programmatic and procedural aspects of the program 21

 Revisions to the eligibility and evaluation criteria 21

 Appendix A: Description of Four-to-One Projects 23

-A. Adopted Projects 24
+A. Adopted Projects

 B. Projects That Were Reversed 43

 C. Joint Planning Area Agreements Projects 49